thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

         •	Relax onboard a spacious Sailing Catamaran

-        •	A maximum of 30 guests on board

         •	See impressive superyachts, Seaworld, Palazzo Versace, Gold Coast Seaway, Wavebreak Island, South Stradbroke Island and local wildlife.